Have you ever found your test questions on the internet?

 The Covid-19 pandemic forced many colleges and universities to a fully online learning format.
 Now, more students are taking online courses and seeking more answers to questions on online study sites.
 “We can’t say for sure that cheating has increased during the pandemic, but all the visible indicators are that the potential for cheating has,” Lancaster explained.

-How to remove test questions from the internet
+How to remove test questions online

 With the abundance of online resources available for students, how can you remove online test questions from the internet and prevent question sharing on homework help and test bank sites?